The DOM: The Document Object Model

 jQuery has a small footprint, which means it doesn't take a long time to download to your browser and doesn't take up too much memory once it is loaded.
 It's well-supported and extremely popular.
 Google, Facebook, and many other tech companies use and support it.

-For extreme brevity, everything in the jQuery library is accessed via one function whose name is $ — yes, the dollar sign character.
+For extreme brevity, everything in the jQuery library is accessed by via one function whose name is $ — yes, the dollar sign character.
 A synonym of the $ variable/function is jQuery, but that's rarely used.
 After all, it may be clearer, but it's six times as much typing!

 Loading JQuery